7 Bodyweight Shoulder Exercises To Sculpt Your Delts In 2024

 • Focus on a spot on the floor to maintain balance.

-Optimal Sets and Reps:
+Optimal Sets And Reps

 Side Plank

 Side Plank Guide.
-Photo: Aliaksandr Makatserchyk
+Video: Aliaksandr Makatserchyk

 1. Lie on your side on a mat and prop your upper body up on your elbow.
 Make sure your elbow is directly beneath your shoulder.